Niagara, Toronto: Garrison Common

 The ten block Town of York (later the St. Lawrence Ward of Toronto) was laid out by Governor Simcoe in 1793 with its southernmost street, Palace Street (now Front Street), following the shoreline to the west where it entered Fort York on the west side of the Garrison Creek This original town extended from Jarvis Street to Parliament Street (now Berkeley) with the rest of the area south of Lot Street (now Queen Street) as the 'Garrison Common' (open government land); north of Queen Street were 'farm lots'.
 North of about Palace Street (Front Street) and Crookshank Lane (Bathurst Street), a burial ground was established for the fort.
 Just before 1800 the town was extended with a 'New Town' (now the Financial District) in the west using larger lots than in the 'Old Town' and extending from Jarvis Street to Peter Street.
-There was a military hospital at Niagara Street and Tecumseh across from Fort York.
+There was a military hospital at Niagara Street and Tecumseth across from Fort York.